-Walking Dead episode 1 number 6 TS-19 — Ends with an early Dylan acoustic song from 1960s, Tomorrow is a Long Time Come.
+The Walking Dead Season 1 Episode 6, TS-19; Ends with an early Dylan acoustic song from 1960s, Tomorrow is a Long Time Come.

 Harper’s Bazaar Interview with Kayne West and Kim K. Interview asks what’s his favorite song of all time?
 “All Along the Watchtower.
 The Jimi Hendrix cover.”